-Strengthening Families Financial Benefits Tool
+Financial Benefits Tool

 A codesigned financial benefits tool

-The tool is capable of projecting and tracking financial benefits accruing as a result of four benefit “drivers”: a reduction in the number of young people entering care, fewer Child Protection Plans (CPPs), fewer Child in Need plans, and a reduced reliance on agency social workers.
-Not all of these drivers are relevant to all of the innovations, so each adopter authority can choose which of these drivers to include.
+The tool projected and tracked financial benefits accrued as a result of four benefit “drivers”: a reduction in the number of young people entering care, fewer Child Protection Plans (CPPs), fewer Child in Need plans, and a reduced reliance on agency social workers.
+Not all of these drivers were relevant to all of the innovations, so each adopter authority chose which of these drivers to include.

 The tool has three key features: benchmarking against statistical neighbours, future projections, and tracking of actual benefits.